VCU-CS-Capstone/CS-25-326-agent-journey-replay-dvr/Status Reports/Status Report Fall Week 01.md

    - Email Faculty by Del
    - Team contract by Everyone
    - Email Sponsor By Brian Vo
-   - Check / Turn in submission by _
+   - Check / Turn in submission by Parker / Alex

 ## 2) Milestones to be completed next week ##
    - Submission of team contract